houseoflegend/SwiftPotluck/README.md

 SwiftPotluck
 ============

-Links to repos for the projects from the Swift Potluck at the NY iOS Developer Meetup on June 25, 2014.
+Links to presenter Twitter pages and project repos for the projects from the Swift Potluck at the NY iOS Developer Meetup on June 25, 2014.

 [**Tom Corwine**](https://twitter.com/tomcorwine): [Custom keyboard](https://github.com/TomCorwine/BigKeyboard-iOS)